ST10252746/prog6221-part-3-ST10252746/README.md

 If Display Recipe is selected another menu will appear To select a recipe from the menu or to return to the main menu if then a specific recipe is chosen another menu will appear:
    - Display Recipe: will display recipes in alphabetical order
-   - Scale Recipe: Scale ingredient quantities/unit measurements (e.g., half, double, triple).
+   - Scale Recipe: Scale ingredient quantities/unit measurements (e.g., half, double, triple)
-   - Reset Recipe: Reverse the scaling to display original ingredient quantities/unit measurements.
+   - Reset Recipe: Reverse the scaling to display original ingredient quantities/unit measurements
-   - Clear Recipe: Clear the current recipe.
+   - Clear Recipe: Clear the current recipe
    - Add Recipe: add new recipe (unlimited)
    - Display all Recipes: will display recipes in alphabetical order
+   - Filter Recipes: filter the list of recipes by either entering the name of an ingredient that must be in the recipe, choosing a food group (combo box) that must be in the recipe, or selecting a maximum number of                         calories
-   - Back to main menu: Goes back to the previous menu
+   - Return to main menu: Goes back to the previous window menu
-6. Users can access these functions multiple times before exiting by selecting the respective option.
+6. Users can access these functions multiple times before exiting by selecting the respective option exit button.

 ## 4. Changes/Updates based on feedback: